Larry955/Tetris/README.md

 -----update on Oct 6,2016

 --------------------------------------------------------
- Preface·前言
+ Preface
 --------------------------------------------------------
 - Before introducing the project(based on Win32),a small mistake I have to say is that I used the wrong word "**Teris**" in my whole project,while the right word is "**Tetris**" ,I didn't notice the mistake until I used baidu search enginee to  looked for the English word of "俄罗斯方块".So hope you don't  get any uncomfortable feelings while viewing  code in  **Teris.cpp**

 --------------------------------------------------------
-A Detailed Introduction  of Teris.cpp·Teris.cpp的详细介绍
+A Detailed Introduction  of Teris.cpp
 --------------------------------------------------------
 - Tetris is one of the most famous game in the world,I used to rottened in this game when I was a child.For me it's an exciting time when I implement it(though still have some little bugs that I can't fix ).Now, I'd like to share you the logical implement of this game.